 We present a camera-based method for automatically quantifying the individual and social behaviors of fruit flies, Drosophila melanogaster, interacting in a planar arena.
 Our system includes machine-vision algorithms that accurately track many individuals without swapping identities and classification algorithms that detect behaviors.
 The data may be represented as an ethogram that plots the time course of behaviors exhibited by each fly or as a vector that concisely captures the statistical properties of all behaviors displayed in a given period.
 We found that behavioral differences between individuals were consistent over time and were sufficient to accurately predict gender and genotype.
 In addition, we found that the relative positions of flies during social interactions vary according to gender, genotype and social environment.
 We expect that our software, which permits high-throughput screening, will complement existing molecular methods available in Drosophila, facilitating new investigations into the genetic and cellular basis of behavior.

-- Semi-supervised mining of behavioral structure from large data sets using a "human-in-the-loop" learning paradigm.
+- Semi-supervised discovery of structure using a "human-in-the-loop" learning paradigm.

-The successful candidate for this position will have:
+The successful candidates for these positions will have:

-- The creativity to develop new algorithms and interactive learning paradigms for using machine learning and vision for scientific discovery.
+- The creativity to develop new algorithms and learning paradigms for using machine vision and learning for scientific discovery.